 If not, you can have these other routine childhood vaccinations at the same time as the 3-in-1 teenage booster.

 For more information, visit the NHS vaccination schedule page

 What does the 3-in-1 teenage booster contain?

 It's what's known as a combined vaccine, and contains:

 - three types of killed (inactivated) polio virus

-The 3-in-1 vaccine doesn't contain the mercury-based preservative thiomersal.
+The 3-in-1 vaccine does not contain the mercury-based preservative thiomersal.

 What should I do if I'm unwell after receiving the teenage booster jab?

-If your temperature is still high after the second dose of painkillers, speak to your GP or call NHS 111.
+If your temperature is still high after the second dose of painkillers, speak to a GP or call NHS 111.